Aaron Hill turns 40 today.

-I wonder how Hill’s career would have been if it wasn’t for the concussion he suffered in 2008, but then the best season of his career came the next year.
-There are many players who have a ‘what if’
+I wonder how Hill’s career would have been if it wasn’t for the concussion he suffered in 2008, but his best season came the following year.
+Many players have a ‘what if.’

-We did get the best part of his career, he played 7 seasons of his 13-year career with the Jays.
+We did get the best part of his career.
+Aaron played seven seasons of his thirteen-year career with the Jays.
 With us, he had a 17.1 bWAR.
-The other 6 seasons added up to 7.3 bWAR.
-I’d say he was traded at the right time, but then we didn’t get that much from Kelly Johnson.
+The other six seasons added up to 7.3 bWAR.
+So I’d say we traded him at the right time, but then we didn’t get that much from Kelly Johnson.

-By WAR he was the Jays second-best second baseman, number 3 on the list is Orlando Hudson.
-And his 2009 season, where he had a 5.8 bWAR, was the best by any Jays second baseman not named Roberto Alomar (Alomar had a 6.6 in 1992 and 6.1 in 1993.
-The next best was Orlando Hudson at 5.2 in 2004 (Hill’s 2007 season tied that).
+By WAR, he was the Jays’ second-best second baseman, number 3 on the list is Orlando Hudson.
+And his 2009 season, where he had a 5.8 bWAR, was the best by any Jays’ second baseman not named Roberto Alomar or Marcus Semien (Alomar had a 6.6 in 1992 and 6.1 in 1993.
+Semien had a 7.3 in 2021).

-Happy Birthday, Aaron, though I’d imagine he won’t read this. there a post-career interview he did where he said he stays off social media.
+Happy Birthday, Aaron, though I’d imagine he won’t read this.
+There is a post-career interview where he said he stays off social media.

 On our franchise leader board, Leal is 14th in bWAR at 10.6, 9th in innings pitched and 11th in wins.

 Happy birthday, Luis.
 I hope it is a good one.

 And it is Anthony Kay’s 27th birthday.
 He pitched in yesterday’s game.